nikbearbrown/INFO_7390_Art_and_Science_of_Data/Data_Visualization/README.md

 Scale, normalize and transform
 * When to scale?
+    * Scaling means that we are tranforming the data so that it fits within a specific scale, like 0-1.
+This method is used when you're using methods based on measures of how far apart data points are.
+    * It can help to balance the impact of all variables on the distance calculation and can help to imporve the performance of the algorithm.
 * When to normalize?
+    * The goal of normalization is to change the values of numerical columns in the dataset to use a common scale, without distorting differences in the ranges of values or losing information.
+    * The data should be normalized when features have different ranges.
+    * It also improves the performance and training stability of the model.
 * When to transform?
+    * Whenever a measurement variable does nit fit a normal distribution or has great different standard deviations in different groups it is better to perform a data tranformation.
+    * Transforming variables can be done to correct outliers and assumption failures.

 Graphical components
 * X-position